Easy Organizing Solutions for Every Room

 Egg carton storage

 Organizing solutions don't come much cheaper than an egg carton!
-Use the egg side for small items such as pins, thumb tacks, staples and batteries, while the larger side holds scissors and pencils.
+Use the egg side for small items such as pins, thumb tacks, staples and batteries.
+The larger side holds scissors and pencils.

 Built-ins organize a lakehouse mudroom, meaning there is less work to find what you need to have fun.